 Squamous Cell Carcinoma

-Squamous cell carcinoma is the second most common type of skin cancer, making up about 2 out of 10 cases.
-It develops in the squamous cells, which are flat cells found in the outer layers of the skin.
-Like Basal Cell Carcinoma, it often appears on sun-exposed areas but can also develop in other parts of the body, including mucous membranes and genitalia.
+Squamous cell carcinoma is the second most commonly diagnosed form of skin cancer.
+It develops in the squamous cells, which make up the outer layer of the skin.
+SCC often appears on sun-exposed areas but can also occur in other regions, including the lips and mucous membranes.

-Appearance: It can manifest as a firm, red nodule; a flat lesion with a scaly, crusted surface; or a sore that doesn’t heal.
-It may also resemble a wart or a persistent sore.
+Appearance: SCC may present as a firm, red bump; a flat lesion with a scaly surface; or a sore that does not heal.
+It may also resemble a wart-like growth.

-E – Evolving: The mole is changing in size, shape, colour, or elevation, or new symptoms such as bleeding, itching, or crusting appear.
+- E – Evolving: Any change in size, colour, shape, or symptoms such as itching or bleeding.

-Risk Factors: A history of severe, blistering sunburns, a large number of moles (especially atypical moles), a family history of melanoma, fair skin, and a weakened immune system are significant risk factors.
+Risk Factors: Risk increases with a history of blistering sunburns, many or atypical moles, family history of melanoma, fair skin, and weakened immune function.

 Merkel Cell Carcinoma

-Merkel cell carcinoma is a rare but aggressive form of skin cancer that originates in the Merkel cells, which are found in the top layer of the skin.
-It’s known for its rapid growth and high potential for spreading to other parts of the body.
+Merkel cell carcinoma is a rare form of skin cancer that can grow and spread quickly.
+It begins in Merkel cells located in the top layer of the skin.

-Growth: MCC grows very rapidly and can spread quickly to nearby lymph nodes and distant organs.
-Early detection and treatment are crucial due to its aggressive nature.
+Growth: MCC tends to grow rapidly and can spread early to lymph nodes or other organs.
+Prompt medical assessment and treatment are important.

 Who’s at Risk?